-Assam: Students file FIR against teacher for allegedly posting derogatory remarks about PM Modi
+Assam: Teacher arrested after students accuse him of posting derogatory remarks about PM Modi

 In his post, which has now been deleted, Sengupta had reportedly accused the BJP and the Rashtriya Swayamsevak Sangh, the saffron party’s ideological parent, of attempting to recreate the 2002 Godhra riots, in which more than 1,000 people were killed.
 Prime Minister Narendra Modi was the chief minister of the state at the time.

-“People on the street are getting their IDs checked to see if they are Muslim – if they are, they are getting beaten mercilessly,” the teacher had posted.
+“People on the street are getting their IDs checked to see if they are Muslim – if they are, they are getting beaten mercilessly,” the teacher had reportedly posted.
 “All while these terrorists shout Jai Shree Ram.
 Sanatan Dharma my foot.
 We elected a mass murder twice as PM – this is what we get.
 Everyone who voted for BJP should know they sold the country off for a few bucks.”

 Deb also shared a video of students protesting with slogans of “traitors will be buried” and “Bharat Mata ki Jai”.